rtviner/JScalculator/README.md

 AC:  All clear, click this button to clear everything from the screen

-DEL:  Backspace, click this button or press the "delete" key to erase the last number,decimal, 		or operator on the screen
+DEL:  Backspace, click this button or press the "delete" key to erase the last number, 				decimal, or operator on the screen

 Ans: Stores the answer to the last operation.
 Click this button if you would like to perform 		another operation with the answer from the last problem.

 √:  Square root.
 Click or type a number then press the square root button to calculate the 	square root of the preceeding number